dimateos/vscode-json5/README.md

 ## Changelog

-See the [Releases section of our GitHub project](https://github.com/mrmlnc/vscode-json5/releases) for changelogs for each release version.
+See the [Releases section of my GitHub project](https://github.com/katjanakosic/vscode-json5/releases) for changelogs for each release version.

 ## License